marcogdepinto/Sentiment_Analysis_On_Product_User_Reviews/README.md

 **License**

-All material used and produced by the organizers of this evaluation task is released for non-commercial research purposes only.
+All material used and produced by the organizers and the researcher for this evaluation task is released for non-commercial research purposes only.
 In this regard, no tools are provided to link the reviews released as datasets, to specific subjects on the web, or to trademarks and third parties.
 Furthermore, any use for statistical, propagandistic or advertising purposes of any kind is prohibited.
 It is not possible to modify, alter or enrich the data provided for the purposes of redistribution.

 Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License: http://creativecommons.org/licenses/by-nc-nd/4.0/